syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 # Getting Started with Blazor Accordion Component

 This section briefly explains about how to include a [Accordion](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAccordion.html) in the Blazor server-side application.
-Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](../getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 To get start quickly with Blazor Accordion, check on the following video: